4.67 from 15 votes

 • Step Eight: In a large bowl, sift together flour, sugar, baking powder, and salt.

-• Step Nine: Cut in the butter with a pastry cutter and then stir in the milk.
+• Step Nine: Cut the butter with a pastry cutter and stir in the milk.

 • Step Ten: Spoon the batter over the fruit and sprinkle it with cinnamon and sugar to create a crispy, sweet topping.